 15 Photos Of Wildlife In New Mexico That Will Drop Your Jaw

 New Mexico is the fifth largest state in the U.S., encompassing more than 121,000 square miles – more than the states of Mississippi and Washington combined.
-So there’s no shortage of habitat for the 500 species of birds, 150 species of mammals, and 123 species of reptiles and amphibians that call New Mexico home.
+So there’s no shortage of habitat for the wildlife in New Mexico – specifically, the 500 species of birds, 150 species of mammals, and 123 species of reptiles and amphibians – that call our state home.

 On a recent drive between Maxwell and Cimarron, I encountered a herd of antelope crossing the road.

-What’s been your most memorable wildlife encounter in New Mexico?
-Let us know in the comments below.
+What’s been your most memorable encounter with wildlife in New Mexico?
+Let us know in the comments.